javalidigital/riema/wp-content/plugins/timeline-express/readme.txt

 == Upgrade Notice ==

+= 1.1.6.1 - March 10th, 2015 =
+* Enhancement: Altered new option label to be 'Exclude Announcements from Site Searches' (settings were reversed (true excluded while false included) )

+= 1.1.6 - March 9th, 2015 =
+* Enhancement: Fixed 404 issue on announcement posts when 'Include Announcement in Site Searches' was set to 'false'.

+= 1.1.5.9 - March 6th, 2015 =
+* Enhancement: Added a priority to the metabox initialization, which caused conflicts with other plugins using the same class

+= 1.1.5.8 - March 5th, 2015 =
+* Enhancement: Upgraded font-awesome to 4.3.0
+* Enhancement: Added icon select dropdown on the settings page, to better mirror the post/page edit screens
+* Enhancement: Added new setting to toggle Timeline posts from appearing in search queries on the front end (defaults to true)
+* Enhancement: Packaged German translation - thanks to <a href="http://www.fairsoft.koeln" target="_blank">Martin Gerlach</a>

+= 1.1.5.7 - February 5th, 2015 =
+* Message From The Author: Sorry for multiple updates on the same day.
+I was feeling ambitious and rolled out one patch to fix an issue and another with some new features.
+Enjoy :)
+* Enhancement: Added a dropdown to select the font awesome icon
+* Enhancement: Fadded in the timeline after everything has initialized, to prevent seeing a messed up Timeline layout

+= 1.1.5.6 - February 5th, 2015 =
+* Fixed: Issue with the excerpt being truncated and throwing off entire timeline layout (issue occured when truncate happened mid html tag , which left a tag open)
+* Fixed: Wrapped missing text in text domain

+= 1.1.5.5 - February 1st, 2015 =
+* Fixed: Wrapped admin column headers in get text filter
+* Fixed: Sort orders by announcement date
+* Enhancement: Added filter to define custom image size for announcement image (see <a href="https://wordpress.org/plugins/timeline-express/other_notes/">documentation</a>)

 = 1.1.5.4 - January 19th, 2015 =
-Fixed: Remove unecessary filter in the main class file
+* Fixed: Remove unecessary filter in the main class file

 = 1.1.5.3 - January 16th, 2015 =
-Fixed: Fixed incorrect date save format
+* Fixed: Fixed incorrect date save format

 = 1.1.5.2 - January 10th, 2015 =
-Fixed: Errors thrown from new user fields hook, when no custom fields are defined by the user
+* Fixed: Errors thrown from new user fields hook, when no custom fields are defined by the user
-Fixed: Incorrect date format for new announcements
+* Fixed: Incorrect date format for new announcements

 = 1.1.5.1 - January 10th, 2015 =
-Fixed: Data saving incorrectly to the database, causing errors to be thrown on front and back end
+* Fixed: Data saving incorrectly to the database, causing errors to be thrown on front and back end

 = 1.1.5 - January 10th, 2015 =
-Enhancement: Added new filter ( `timeline_express_custom_fields` ) which allows users to define their own custom fields to use on Timeline Announcement posts (see readme for example).
+* Enhancement: Added new filter ( `timeline_express_custom_fields` ) which allows users to define their own custom fields to use on Timeline Announcement posts (see readme for example).
-Fixed: CMB class file causing conflicts with other plugins, and removed the old version
+* Fixed: CMB class file causing conflicts with other plugins, and removed the old version
-Fixed: Adjusted a few styles on the announcement post page
+* Fixed: Adjusted a few styles on the announcement post page

 = 1.1.4.1 - January 2nd, 2015 =
-Fixed: Issue with date storing different on backend vs front end
+* Fixed: Issue with date storing different on backend vs front end
-Fixed: Settings link on the Timeline Express welcome page
+* Fixed: Settings link on the Timeline Express welcome page

 = 1.1.4 - December 24th, 2014 =
 * Enhancement: Implemented premium support licensing.
 Any issues that require immediate response, or custom code should purchase a support license.